Tarot in Literature I

 Satiric Ariosto

-While about his comedy La Cassaria we have dedicated a specific essay (13), now it is necessary to talk about the satiric side of Ariosto.
-His Satires were composed in triplets between 1517 and 1525.
+While we have dedicated a specific essay to his comedy La Cassaria (13), now it is necessary to talk about the satiric side of Ariosto.
+His Satires were composed in tercets between 1517 and 1525

 Ariosto

-The model for the lifestyle is the great Latin poet Horace, unusual at that time, and the literary style get higher in the autobiographic passages where expression and language are even more incisive, indignant and resentful.
-According to Cesare Segre, the more authoritative scholar of the Satires, the analysis is so large to constitute a “representation” consistent with reality made of good and evil, such as the political and administrative corruption of those times.
-The Satire VII, elaborated in Garfagnana, had been addressed to Bonaventura Pistofilo, secretary of the Duke Alfonso d'Este I. In it Ariosto explains his refuse to become ambassador of the Pope Clemente VII, expressing at the same time all his desire to live serenely in his beloved Ferrara.
-With the verses 46-54 the writer offers us an extraordinary description of the Wheel of Fortune, really similar to the homonym representation on the Visconti Tarot, where the character who sits on the top of the Wheel is connoted by donkey ears, that come out even from the ascending figure.
+The model for the style of life, unusual at that time, is the great Latin poet Horace; and the literary style becomes more elevated in the autobiographic passages. where the expression and language are even more incisive, indignant and resentful.
+According to Cesare Segre, the most authoritative scholar of the Satires, the scope is so broad as to constitute a “representation” conforming to a reality of good and evil, for example one referring to the political and administrative corruption of those times.
+Satire VII, developed in Garfagnana, had been addressed to Bonaventura Pistofilo, secretary to Duke Alfonso I d'Este In it Ariosto explains his refusal to become ambassador to Pope Clemente VII, expressing at the same time all his desire to live serenely in his beloved Ferrara.
+In verses 46-54 the writer offers us an extraordinary description of the Wheel of Fortune, in every respect similar to the representation of that name in the Visconti Tarot, where the character who sits on the top of the Wheel is shown with donkey ears, that come out also from the ascending figure.

 Quella ruota dipinta mi sgomenta 46